fabmax/physx-jni/README.md

 Java JNI bindings for Nvidia [PhysX 5.1.2](https://github.com/NVIDIA-Omniverse/PhysX).

-The PhysX 5.1 bindings are still very much work in progress and not yet contain all parts of the SDK.
-You may want to use the [PhysX 4 bindings](https://github.com/fabmax/physx-jni/tree/physx4) instead.

 ## How to use
 The library is published on maven central, so you can easily add this to your dependencies:
 ```